GabrieleMaurina/KingGen-Langs/README.md

 Once a translation is approved, it will appear in the next release of KingGen.

+You can also submit a pull request for an existing translation if you want to improve it, or fix it, or add missing parts.

 ## Rules
 These rules must be followed when creating a translation.
 * Do not change the file structure (do not add lines, do not change the lines order)